SMOLKEYS/bluearchive-lscom/README.md

 The official upstream repository for [this particular fanfic](https://archiveofourown.org/works/62896948).
+Everything is done under the [Obsidian](https://obsidian.md/) app and uploaded here through the app's "Git" community extension.

 Updated every so often.